wrye-bash/wrye-bash/Readme.md

 * comtypes 0.6.2 or later for your Python: https://sourceforge.net/projects/comtypes/files/comtypes/

-If you are running Windows XP, you will also need to install the [Microsoft Visual C++ 2005 SP 1 Redistributable Package ATL Security Update](http://www.microsoft.com/download/en/details.aspx?id=14431).

 Refer to the readmes for [detailed instructions][1].
 In short:

 1. Install one of the supported games.
 Oblivion, Skyrim.